An Appalachian Trail Tale

 I carried on.
 Lightly.

-When afternoon reached its destination, I began tracing The Ten Mile River.
-The river is another of the many misnomers lining the AT.
+When afternoon reached its destination, I began tracing the Ten Mile River.
+The well-behaved river is another of the many misnomers lining the AT.
 Its true length is just over fifteen miles.
-But calling it The Fifteen Point Four Mile River sounds fussy.
+But calling it the Fifteen Point Four Mile River sounds fussy.
 And anyway, what are miles?
 No one walks the Appalachian Trail because of its mileage.

 En route I’d breached Connecticut (but what are borders, anyway?).
 For the NOBO hobo it’s the trail’s ninth state line and its tenth state.
 I’d been here before, but only to Hartford, which doesn’t count.
 Cities never count.
 In the US they’re all so hard to tell apart.
 And why would we?